wdgstl/ds2002-course/labs/lab6-gha.md

     A. Click on the SETTINGS tab.

-    B. Go to the SECRETE AND VARIABLES section.
+    B. Go to the SECRETS AND VARIABLES section.
 Select ACTIONS.

     C. Create a NEW REPOSITORY SECRET.
 Give it the name `GHCR_PAT`.
 For the secret value, paste in the PAT token you created above.

-    D. Your GitHub Action is now ready to use this secret.
+    D. Your GitHub Action workflow is now ready to use this secret.

 6. **Enable workflows for your repository**